jmbh/jmbh.github.io/_posts/2017-09-09-Deconstructing-ME.md

 Conclusion
 -----

 This was a fun opportunity to do some statistics detective work.
 However, the lack of clarity does potentially also do quite some harm by confusing the reader about important concepts.
 There is of course also the possibility that I just fully misunderstood their paper.
-In that case I hope the reader will hint at my mistakes.
+In that case I hope the reader will point at my mistakes.

 I am looking forward to comments, complaints and corrections.